thangarajvisolve/Sample/README.markdown

  * Download the recent version of web interface from the link.[Click here to download](https://github.com/Graylog2/graylog2-web-interface/downloads)

+ * Extract the downloaded zip file using the following command abd change to the instaaltion directory

+		$ tar -xvf graylog2-webinterface-0.9.6.tar.gz.

+		$ cd graylog2-webinterface-0.9.6/

- * Configure new web-interface (copy old configs, adapt new parameters, create new indexer.yml file with correct elasticsearch settings),
+ * Update new web-interface configurations(copy old configs, adapt new parameters, create new indexer.yml file with correct elasticsearch settings),

 		$ indexer.yml